go-go-carrot/OS_xv6/README.md

 # Change it to this:
 # - source: util
 # - target: util-orig
-# Explain your changes in the body of the PR, and create the PR.
-This will automatically send me an email, so you don't have to tell me seperately.
+# Explain your changes in the body of the PR, and hit 'create pull request'.
+# Creating a PR will automatically notify me by email.
+You'll also receive emails
+# when I add review comments on the PR.
 git push
 ```